apache/druid/docs/content/development/extensions-core/druid-lookups.md

   "table":"lookup_table_name",
   "keyColumn":"key_column_name",
   "valueColumn": "value_column_name",
-  "prefetchRanges": [
-     "a",
-     "e",
-     "z"
-  ]
+  "prefetchKeyProvider":{"type":"keyRanges","partitionKeys":["a","e","z"]}
 }
 ```

-With above spec, key range is partitioned into four pieces, ~ "a", "a" ~ "e", "e" ~ "z", and "z" ~.
-Each piece of range includes start while excludes end.
+With above spec, `PrefetchKeyRangeProvider` is used as its type is `keyRanges`.
+It partitions key space into four ranges, ~ "a", "a" ~ "e", "e" ~ "z", and "z" ~, and each range includes start while excludes end.
-It prefetches all the key-values whose keys are in the same range as the requested key.
-For example, it prefetches all key-value pairs for keys in "e" ~ "z" when key "foo" is requested.
+`jdbcDataFetcher` will pre-fetch all the key-values whose keys are in the same range as the requested key.
+For example, it pre-fetches all key-value pairs for keys in "e" ~ "z" when key "foo" is requested.